-	I did Airbnb.
-Click here for a discount.
+I did Airbnb for all my lodging.
+Click here for a discount!

 For Caye Caulker, I highly recommend Picololo.

 Why Picololo?
-Well, one, the hosts are great people (married couple)!
-Any help you need, they are willing to help.
+Well, first, the hosts are great people (married couple).
+Anything advice or tips you need, they are willing to help.
 They have lived on the island for several years; so you can ask them just about anything you need to know about Caye Caulker.
-You will be picked up from the water taxi terminal and you are given a bicycle to get around the island.
-Clean unit, great Wi-Fi connectivity, equipped kitchen, and hot showers.
-Towels for the beach and shower are provided.
-Shampoo and conditioner are provided.
-You will quickly realize that the bike is a great convenience factor!

-If you prefer hotels, book using this search tool below!
+If you prefer some other accommodation, book using the tool below.

 - If you want a private shuttle, I recommend William’s Shuttle.
 I used them from the international airport (BZE) to San Ignacio.
 Fully air-conditioned van and free wifi in the car.

-- There are public buses or you can hitchhike.
+- An alternative option is to use their public buses or you can hitchhike.

-- Also, there are public buses to Mexico and Guatemala departing daily.
+- There are public buses to Mexico and Guatemala departing daily.
 I think it’s best to find a local who knows the exact times or figure it out when you arrive.

 Other Recommended Restaurants: Ko ox Han nah, Cenaida’s

 If you love seafood, Caye Caulker is perfect for you!
 Most restaurants serves fresh seafood.
 Shrimp, lobster, and a variety of local fish.
-Heads up, the sides are sometimes not the greatest.
+Just a heads up, the sides are sometimes not the greatest.

-Make sure you look out for a black Belizean man selling Dukunu.
-It’s Belizean tamale.
+Be sure to look out for a Black Belizean man selling Dukunu.
+It’s the Belizean version of tamale.
 Taste nothing like Colombian or Mexican tamale.
-It’s great for vegans and vegetarians.
-No animal products used.
+Great for vegans and vegetarians.

 As a female solo traveler, I never once felt unsafe in San Ignacio or Caye Caulker.

-- Wear sunscreen, even if you are Black.
-From personal experience, I know I should wear sunscreen.
+- For Blacks, wear sun protection.
 My dilemma is I haven’t discovered a hypoallergenic sunscreen that leaves zero white residue; therefore, I went without sunscreen.
 Became darker and my skin started peeling 3 weeks later on my arms, face, and legs.

 - English, Kriol, and Spanish are some of the main languages spoken throughout Belize.